anhinga/fluid/atparty-2018/README.md

-Materials of my June 9, 2018 compo entries for @party will be added on June 10.
+Materials of my June 9, 2018 compo entries for @party will be added on June 10 (upload in progress).

+The software is written in Processing 2.2.1, tested under Windows 10.

 * game of afterlife